Combined Military Hospital (Dhaka)

 Combined Military Hospital (Dhaka) or CMH is a hospital located in Dhaka Cantonment.
 It is part of the Combined Military Hospital chain situated in all cantonments of Bangladesh.
-CMH has also promoted doctors who have continued to work as military officials, even after retiring or relocating due to family man.
-Brigadier General Jamil Ahmed, BSP, MPhil, MPH, is the Commandant (Director) and Brigadier General Md Abdur Razzak is Chief Physician of this hospital.
+CMH has also promoted doctors who have continued to work as military officials, even after retiring or relocating due to family or other personal reasons.
+Brigadier General AKM Moshiul Munir, SGP, SUP, MPhil, MPH is the Commandant (Director) and Brigadier General Abdur Razzak is Chief Physician of this hospital.